XenitAB/xenitab.github.io/docs/services/xks/devloper-guide.md

 az aks list -o table
 ```

-Once you know the resource group and name of the cluster you want to access you can run to add the credentials to your kubekonfig.
+Once you know the resource group and name of the cluster, you can run the following to add the credentials to your kubekonfig.
 ```bash
 az aks get-credentials --resource-group $ResourceGroup --name $Name
 ```